aa32555/YDBDoc/MultiLangProgGuide/goprogram.rst

 databases cleanly, in practice - thread shutdown may not always ensure that databases are closed cleanly, especially since the C :code:`atexit` functionality does not reliably work in Go's multi-threaded environment.
 Application code should invoke :code:`Exit()` prior to process exit, or when an application intends to continue with other work beyond use of YottaDB, to ensure proper rundown.
+To accomplish this, you can use a "defer yottadb.Exit()" statement early in the main routine's initialization.

 -------------------
 Go IsLittleEndian()